chee/nextstep-plist/README.md

-# NeXTStep plist parser
+# NeXTStep plist parser and writer

-parse NeXTStep style plists in node. these are not the xml style, but the older NeXTStep style (a similar filetype is used in GNUStep, with extensions)
+parse and generate NeXTStep style plists in node. these are not the xml style, but the older NeXTStep style (a similar filetype is used in GNUStep, with extensions)

 the only place i know of to still use them in macOS is `~/Library/KeyBindings/DefaultKeyBinding.dict`